-If you are a new student to the ANU College of Law, coming from a language background other than English you may be able to apply special assessment arrangements for your assessment within your first year of study at an Australian tertiary institution.
+If you are a new student to the ANU College of Law, coming from a language background other than English you may be able to apply special assessment arrangements for your examinations within your first year of study at an Australian tertiary institution.
 These arrangements are designed to help you transition to studying in English at the Australian National University and approval is course based.
-You can apply for altered assessment arrangements if you:
+You can apply for altered examination arrangements if you:

 - have been educated in a country where English is not the first language and you speak a language other than English at home; or